Jewel Tumas - weaver, soapmaker, and basketmaker at

 All of my products are created solely on hand looms using natural fibers of cotton, linen or wool, using traditional and historic weaving drafts.

-Rag rugs are woven in log cabin weave and other historical patterns using cotton fabric.
-They can be finished with a hem or twisted fringe.
+Rag rugs are woven in historical patterns using cotton fabric.
+They are finished with a bound hem or twisted fringe.

 All of my handwoven items are utilitarian in nature and are useful and functional.